neogeographica/quakesounds/CONFIGURING.md

   `%qs_internal%noiseprofile`

-  * If your version of quakesounds is bundled with the SoX utility included, that is made available as `%qs_internal%sox`
+  * If your version of quakesounds is bundled with the SoX utility included, that utility is made available as `%qs_internal%sox`

-  * If your version of quakesounds is bundled with the ffmpeg utility included, that is made available as `%qs_internal%ffmpeg`
+  * If your version of quakesounds is bundled with the ffmpeg utility included, that utility is made available as `%qs_internal%ffmpeg`

 * `%percent%` will resolve to the "%"" character.